Jarren Duran Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, which ranks 13th in MLB.
+- The pitching staff for the Orioles has a collective nine K/9, which ranks 13th in MLB.

-- The Orioles have a 4.13 team ERA that ranks 13th across all MLB pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.30).

-- Orioles pitchers combine to rank 14th in baseball in home runs given up (25 total, 1.1 per game).
+- The Orioles rank 13th in baseball in home runs given up (26 total, 1.1 per game).

-- The Orioles are sending Bradish (1-0) to make his third start of the season.
+- Wells gets the start for the Orioles, his fourth of the season.
+He is 0-1 with a 2.70 ERA and 16 strikeouts in 23 1/3 innings pitched.

-- In his last appearance on Wednesday, the righty threw six scoreless innings against the Washington Nationals while surrendering five hits.
+- His most recent time out was out of the bullpen on Saturday when the right-hander tossed 2/3 innings against the Detroit Tigers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.